armory/minnaker/guides/add-kubernetes-cluster.md

 AWS EKS supports the use of AWS IAM roles to access your Kubernetes cluster.
 To do this, you can do the following:

-* Attach an IAM role to the VM where Mini-Spinnaker is running
+* Attach an IAM role to the VM where Minnaker is running
 * Add that role to the `aws-auth` configmap in your target EKS cluster (this lives in the `kube-system` namespace).
 * Generate a kubeconfig that uses `aws-iam-authenticator` to generate tokens (look at your existing `~/.kube/config` for an example of this)
 * Use this kubeconfig as opposed to the one generated above.